ilia10000/ilia10000.github.io/_pages/about.md

 Apr 2021: Two of our papers were accepted to IJCNN 2021: "Soft-Label Dataset Distillation and Text Dataset Distillation" ([preprint](https://arxiv.org/abs/1910.02551)) and "One Line To Rule Them All: Generating LO-Shot Soft-Label Prototypes" ([preprint](https://arxiv.org/abs/2102.07834))

-Mar 2021: Our paper on [Optimal 1-NN Prototypes for Pathological Geometries](https://peerj.com/articles/cs-464/) was accepted for publication in PeerJ Computer Science.

 Jan 2021: Our reseach was profiled on [Scientific American](https://www.scientificamerican.com/article/how-to-make-artificial-intelligence-more-democratic/) as a pathway towards democratizing AI.

-Dec 2020: Our paper on ['Less Than One'-Shot Learning](https://arxiv.org/abs/2009.08449) was accepted to AAAI-21!

-Nov 2020: Our extended abstract on [privacy-preserving dataset distillation](https://arxiv.org/abs/2009.09155) has been accepted for poster presentation in the AAAI-21 Student Abstract and Poster Program.

 Oct 2020: Our LO-shot learning research was featured on [MIT Tech Review](https://www.technologyreview.com/2020/10/16/1010566/ai-machine-learning-with-tiny-data/), [Digital Trends](https://www.digitaltrends.com/news/new-style-ai-learns-things-differently/), and several other outlets!